 About our research agenda

-and, perhaps, historic shift in emphasising hope over despair, aspiration over services, and placing the transformation of the relationship
+a calculated and, perhaps, historic shift in emphasising hope over despair, aspiration over services, and placing the transformation

 Our research agenda, Transforming the relationship between Aboriginal peoples and the NSW Government 2018-2023, can be found here.

 Our research agenda has eight chapters: Return of public lands to Aboriginal control/ownership, Aboriginal languages, Cultural capability